The reference librarian should be at the very center of community life.

 Increased people-to-people interaction promotes relationships.

-By making locally available resources more accessible – and encouraging communication between nonprofit organizations, the library, and the community – the public library can offer a reference service that affects more people in a direct way.
+By making locally available resources more accessible – and encouraging communication between nonprofit organizations, the library, and the community – the public library can offer a reference service that affects more people in a positive way.